Make Big Bets and Make History

 The easy road in any undertaking is to set comfortable, realistic goals.
 But if we're truly going to Be Fearless — and find breakthrough opportunities to change the world, we must set audacious goals.

-Jean Case is an actively engaged philanthropist, an investor and a pioneer in the world of interactive technologies.
+Jean Case is an actively engaged philanthropist, investor and a pioneer in the world of interactive technologies.
 Her career in the private sector spanned nearly two decades before she and her husband, Steve Case, created the Case Foundation in 1997.
-A passionate believer in all things digital and the amazing potential of technology to change the world for the better, Jean and her team focus the efforts of the Foundation on many of the same entrepreneurial approaches she and Steve cultivated throughout their business careers.
-The Case Foundation is recognized for its leadership in leveraging new technologies and applying innovative approaches to increase giving; catalyze civic and business participation; and promote innovation, collaboration and leadership in the nonprofit sector.
+A passionate believer in all things digital and the amazing potential of technology to change the world for the better, Jean and her team focus the efforts of the Foundation around many of the same entrepreneurial approaches she and Steve cultivated throughout their business careers.
+The Case Foundation is recognized for its innovative efforts to address significant social challenges, harnessing the best impulses of entrepreneurship, innovation, technology and collaboration to drive exponential impact.

 When Jean isn’t spending time with her awesome team at the Case Foundation, she is preparing something tasty for the big family she loves, trying some new “out there” fitness routine (or so her kids might say), reading a new book or exploring a new corner of the planet.